 - Additional content fields are one of the most overlooked opportunities to get your product in front of more consumers.
 They range from color and dimensions to whether your product requires batteries or is machine washable.
 Amazon heavily favors listings in which these fields are completed, they can be mined for SEO inside and outside Amazon, and they directly impact your listing’s presence in consumer search filters (for example: if you have a blue sweater, but haven’t filled out the color field, your listing will be excluded when the consumer checks the “blue” color filter on the search results page).
 And don’t forget there’s a keyword field – make sure it’s packed with relevant terms!

-A robust and accurate listing will help you improve impressions and organic search results, maintain control of your content, drive conversions, and open up additional doors for marketing and SEO.
+A robust and accurate listing optimization review will help you improve impressions and organic search results, maintain control of your content, drive conversions, and open up additional doors for marketing and SEO.
 In the eyes of Amazon and its consumers, your listing quality effectively represents your product quality – don’t sell yourself short!